ipanfilenko/cash_front/articles/cricket/Virat-Kohli-#1-TOP-10-highest-paid-cricket-players-in-India.md

 ---
 title: 'Virat Kohli #1 TOP-10 highest paid cricket players in India'
 image: '/images/articles/cricket/thumbnail/2.jpg'
+description: 'Virat Kohli is considered one of the best batsmen in the world and the captain of the Indian national cricket team.
+He is known for his aggressive and passionate playing style, as well as his work ethic and dedication to the sport.'
 ---

 ![Virat Kohli #1 TOP-10 highest paid cricket players in India](/images/articles/cricket/2.jpg)